 - Cheaper than traditional advertising.
-Old-school advertising spots can range into the thousands of dollars, even for newspaper ads.
+Old-school advertising spots can range into thousands of dollars for both media and non media communication channels.
 With PPC ads, you only pay when someone clicks your ad.

 - Advanced metrics to test and improve your ads.
 Whenever you run an ad campaign you’ll have access to all sorts of data to sort through.
 With this, you’ll be able to see what’s working and create more popular ads over time.

 If you want to start getting into paid search traffic there are two big networks where you’ll focus all of your efforts:

 Google Ads is owned by Google and lets you display ads in the Google search results, on YouTube, or across the network of sites that participate in Google AdSense.

 Here’s a quick overview of how Google Ads works: